AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 You can use one of the following methods to purchase a subscription image:

--   When you create an ECS instance, set Billing Method to **Subscription**, select an **Alibaba Cloud Marketplace** image, and then specify a subscription duration by setting Duration.
+-   When you create an instance, set Billing Method to **Subscription**, select an **Alibaba Cloud Marketplace** image, and then specify a subscription duration by setting Duration.

     **Note:** In this case, you must pay for both the instance and the image.
 The instance is created on successful payment for both the image and instance.

 -   To use a subscription image on an existing subscription ECS instance, you can use the image to replace the operating system of the instance.
 In this case, you must select the image subscription duration based on the instance subscription duration.
-For more information, see [Replace the system disk \(non-public images\)](/intl.en-US/Block Storage/Cloud disks/Change the operating system/Replace the system disk (non-public images).md).
+For more information, see [Replace a system disk \(non-public images\)](/intl.en-US/Block Storage/Cloud disks/Change the operating system/Replace a system disk (non-public images).md).

     **Note:** In this case, you only need to pay for the image.